davidbarber/davidbarber.github.io/index.md

 ---

-* At UCL I lead a team of around 10 PhD students at UCL on machine learning with an emphasis on methodological developments.
+* At UCL I lead a team of around 10 PhD students on machine learning with an emphasis on methodological developments.

 * I'm also Chief Scientific Officer at [reinfer.io](https://reinfer.io/) a startup that uses cutting edge natural language processing that powers next generation customer interaction and analytics.